 Iceland has waterfalls with drama and scale; others are elegant and picturesque.
-Some are on the tourist trail, others are more challenging to get to.
+Some are on the tourist trail; others are more challenging to reach.
 Here’s how to see the best waterfalls in Iceland.

 By: Paul Healy | Last Updated: | Jump to Comments